jisshub/Frontend-Developer-Technical-Interview/README.md

   // await keyword before fetch. then we get response object const response = await fetch('https://api.example.com/data');
   // We get a promise when we call json() on response object,
-  // we wait to by again using await keyword before response.json(), now we get json data. const data = await response.json();
+  // we wait to resolve it by again using await keyword before response.json(), now we get json data. const data = await response.json();
   return data;
 }